-Faculty members interested in hosting a graduate student from eligible countries for a 4 to 6-month research visit, please direct your student to this website for information on application process.
-Students interested in studying at SFU as an exchange student, please contact email@example.com to check your eligibility and application process.
+Faculty members interested in hosting a visiting graduate research student from eligible countries for a 4 to 6-month research visit, please direct your student to this website for information on the application process.
+Students interested in studying at SFU as an exchange student, please contact email@example.com to check your eligibility and for information on the application process.

 Candidates must be citizens of an ASEAN member state (Brunei Darussalam, Cambodia, Indonesia, Laos (Lao People’s Democratic Republic (Lao PDR), Malaysia, Myanmar, The Philippines, Singapore, Thailand, or Vietnam).